antonio-manuel/antonio-manuel/README.md

 ### Hi there 👋

+I'm currently working in N26 Bank as a Tech Lead, previously I'v been working as Backend Engineer and Android Engineer in several mid/small companies.

 <!--
 **antonio-manuel/antonio-manuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.